imaginando/imaginando.github.io/dlym/contents.md

 Thank you for your interest in **DLYM** - Delay Modulator.

-**DLYM** is a free Delay Modulator plugin which produces chorus and flanger style effects, and is distribute as a free product.
+**DLYM** is a Delay Modulator plugin which produces chorus and flanger style effects.

 ## Contents